6 ways to avoid a library fine

 Alternatively, you could keep a spreadsheet which covers the due dates.

-Or, if you have a whiteboard or noticeboard (you can usually find them in Wilko), this will help a lot.
+Or, you can use a whiteboard or noticeboard (you can usually find them in Wilko).
 On your board, you can list down the dates your library books are due.
 Just make sure you're in the habit of checking it regularly.

 Study in the library